Best Kitchen Flooring Options

 What to consider for kitchen flooring

-The main thing you need to think about with your kitchen floor, other than the style (which we’ll get to later), is how hard-wearing and how easy to maintain it is.
+The main thing you need to consider with different types of flooring for kitchen spaces, other than the style (which we’ll get to later), is how hard-wearing and how easy to maintain it is.
 As arguably the busiest room in the house, and certainly the one that takes the most punishment, it’s an important consideration.

-Your kitchen floor will have to deal with muddy footprints, paw prints, accidents, spills, lots of footfall and changes in temperature.
-It’s for that reason that many people choose stone tiles, water-resistant laminate, vinyl or LVT.
+Your kitchen floor might have to deal with muddy footprints, paw prints, accidents, spills, lots of footfall and changes in temperature.
+It’s for that reason that many people choose stone tiles, water resistant laminate, vinyl, or luxury vinyl (LVT).
 Not only can they withstand everything a modern family can throw at them without losing their appearance, but they are also very easy to clean when accidents do happen.

 Laminate flooring for kitchens

-From dark woods like chestnut or walnut to lighter tones such as ash maple or oak, laminate flooring is incredibly flexible.
+From dark woods like chestnut or walnut to lighter tones such as ash maple or oak, laminate flooring is incredibly flexible, making it one of the best types of flooring for kitchen spaces.
 What’s more, it works fantastically well with underfloor heating.

 Choose kitchen laminate flooring if: